 - Cover and cook on LOW for 5 hours without opening the lid during the cooking time.

-- If you want a cheese fix, add about 2 tablespoons of shredded mozzarella cheese to each pepper 10 minutes before the cooking time is up.
+- Stuffed peppers usually come with cheese, but it’s totally optional.
+If you want some cheesy goodness, sprinkle about 2 tablespoons of shredded mozzarella on each pepper about 10 minutes before they’re done cooking.

 Nutrition info is auto-generated.
 This information is an estimate; if you are on a special diet, please use your own calculations.